-AC power supply:
+3.3.2 AC power supply

-Direct brake connection to an AC power source is only possible if a rectifier is used.
+Direct connection of the spring-applied single-disc brake to an AC power source is only possible if a rectifier is used.
 Wiring of the brake in case of single-phase AC power supply must be performed in the same way as with three-phase voltage.
 The coupling times vary depending on the switching type (DC side switching or AC side switching).